Why Democrats face an uphill battle in Georgia’s Senate runoffs

 One possible explanation is that the type of voter who cast a ballot for Biden but not Ossoff is different inside and outside of Atlanta.

-In the Atlanta area, it is possible that this kind of voter voted for Biden for president and David Perdue (or Libertarian candidate Shane Hazel, who received nearly 115,000 votes).
+In the Atlanta area, it is possible that this kind of voter voted for Biden for president and Perdue (or Libertarian candidate Shane Hazel, who received nearly 115,000 votes).
 An indication is that in that part of the state only 18,000 people voted for president but not for Senate, but Ossoff trailed Biden by more than 70,000 votes.
 So this indicates that at least 42,000 people voted for Biden and a Senate candidate who was not Ossoff.

 Outside of Atlanta, the undervote number is 28,000 — just shy of the 30,000 who voted for Biden and not Ossoff.
 So it seems more likely here that people who voted for Biden skipped the Senate race overall.
 (It’s harder to compare with the special, where Warnock got just 32.9 percent of the overall vote in a crowded field with multiple candidates from each party.)